 Some adjustments were seen in the exchange rate.
-The Peso-dollar rate appreciated to PhP 49.85/US\$ from around PhP 51.0/US\$ prior to an announcement of the enhanced community quarantine (ECQ) due to market optimism, perceived slowdown in the number of Covid-19 cases, slower inflation rate as well as the BSP's moves to ensure sufficient liquidity in the financial system following the reduction in the bank reserve requirements that started in the third quarter of 2019.20
+The Peso-dollar rate appreciated to PhP 49.85/US\$ from around PhP 51.0/US\$ prior to an announcement of the enhanced community quarantine (ECQ) due to market optimism, perceived slowdown in the number of Covid-19 cases, slower inflation rate as well as the BSP's moves to ensure sufficient liquidity in the financial system following the reduction in the bank reserve requirements that started in the third quarter of 2019.21

 However, developments in cross-border financial position affected banks' overall balance sheet.
 Annualized net income dropped by 33 percent in 2020, after increasing by the same rate in 2019.
 Foreign bank branches and subsidiaries suffered the most as average net income fell by 137 percent compared to an average decline of 20 percent for domestic banks.
 Both net interest income and trading income continued to post strong growth.
 However, impairment losses for loans and financial assets surged by 430.6 percent for all banks, weighing heavily on bank profitability.
 The increase in loan loss provision is expected as banks anticipate an increase in non-performing loans due to the pandemic.
+In 2021, annualized net income rose by 44 percent as impairment losses for loans and financial assets hugely dropped.

 Nevertheless, banks maintained their underlying resilience.
-Banks adjusted their total weighted assets which grew by 5.5 percent in June 2020 following a decline in assets for market risk by 18.8 percent.21 Capital buffers remain relatively ample as bank-level CARs were above the minimum regulatory threshold.
-Lower capital buffers were recorded in June 2020 due to lower risk-taking activities by both domestic and foreign banks.
+Banks adjusted their total weighted assets which grew by 5.5 percent in June 2020 following a decline in assets for market risk by 18.8 percent.
+22 Capital buffers remain relatively ample as banklevel CARs were above the minimum regulatory threshold.
+Lower capital buffers were recorded in June 2020 due to lower risk-taking activities by both domestic and foreign banks but this slightly increased in December 2020 and throughout 2021.